 Outcomes & Causes

 Before April, the number of currently hospitalized individuals had been steadily growing alongside non-hospitalized cases of COVID-19 in Santa Clara County.
-When April recently began, however, currently hospitalized cases started to stagnate at around 280 hospitalizations.
-Fortunately, this does not seem to be a factor of Santa Clara County hospital beds being at full capacity, although ICU beds are seeing significantly increased occupancy due to COVID-19.
+When April recently began, however, currently hospitalized cases started to stagnate at around 280 hospitalizations and began to decrease and halved by the start of May.
+Hospitalizations have remained under 100 since mid-May.
+Fortunately, COVID-19-related hospitalizations do not seem to be a major factor in causing Santa Clara County hospital beds to be at full capacity, although ICU beds are seeing significantly increased occupancy due to COVID-19.